Dr Odile Harrison

 Odile Harrison

-I am an editorial board member for the Journal of Infection and a fellow of the Higher Education academy.
+She is an editorial board member for the Journal of Infection and a fellow of the Higher Education Academy.

 Recent publications